luigizuccarelli/openwhisk-go-serverless/README.md

 ## Development and Debug Tips

+### Install and start openwhisk on local dev
+* Refer to the openwhisk repo [ https://github.com/apache/incubator-openwhisk ]

 ### Download and start the mongodb docker container
 ```bash
 # I made use of the jessie 3.6 image